shines-lab/shines-lab.github.io/_pages/people.md

 layout: page
 permalink: /people/
 title: People
-description: Here are the selected publications from SHINES Lab
+description: Here are the faculty and students in SHINES Lab
 ---

 ### PI